Wasil26/Wasil26/README.md

 ## 🚀 What I'm Working On

 - Building my data analysis skills through personal projects
-- Learning to apply Python and R to real economic datasets
 - Developing dashboards and visualizations using Tableau and Power BI

 ---